This post may contain affiliate links. See our disclosure policy.

-Set up your own epic hot chocolate bar that your guests will never forget using these easy recipes, ideas, and tips.
+Set up an epic hot chocolate bar that your family and holiday guests will rave about using these easy recipes, ideas, and tips.

 Hot chocolate bars (or stations) are a fun way to concoct all sorts of festive cocoa creations.
-Your guests can create their own hot chocolate drinks by adding flavorings, candies, toppings, and syrups to their own liking.
-You can make a hot chocolate bar for any kind of gathering, including Christmas parties, birthdays, baby or bridal showers, receptions, etc… It’s SO easy to do and we will give you all the tips and tricks to make your next hot cocoa bar a HUGE success!
+Your guests can create their own hot chocolate drinks by adding flavorings, candies, fun toppings, and syrups to their own liking.

 How To Make Hot Chocolate

-This is the fun part.
-All the toppings and add ins.
-I will break it down into different sections of the station/bar so you can group the like items together when you are setting it up:
+When it comes to items for a hot chocolate station, the sky’s the limit when it comes to toppings, sweet treats and add-ins.
+Let’s break it down into different sections of the station/bar so you can group the like items together when you are setting it up:

 1. Stir Ins: